Abraham Weintraub: Departure

 On 18 June 2020, after 14 months in office, Weintraub announced his resignation from the Ministry in a video with Bolsonaro posted on social media.
 He had been criticized for issuing statements deemed controversial, as well as for mismanagement.

 On the night of 19 June, before his exoneration was published, Weintraub traveled to the United States.
 To travel, Weintraub took advantage of the diplomatic passport conceded to ministers, due to the fact that U.S. travel restrictions related to COVID-19 barred civilians from Brazil starting on 29 May.
 This was cause for controversy, as a request to the Supreme Federal Court for the apprehension of Weintraub's passport had been filed the day before he traveled, motivated by the two open investigations against him.

 On 20 June 2020, his resignation from the position of Minister of Education was published on the government's official journal.
 On 23 June 2020, the resignation date was rectified to be the previous day, 19 June 2020.
 The government also published a note stating that Weintraub's resignation request was only formally received after he had already left the country, on 20 June, and that Weintraub himself requested his resignation be retroactively changed to 19 June.

 World Bank

 In July 2020, Weintraub was elected as an executive director of the World Bank for a term ending on 31 October 2020.
 Officials from the Bank have criticized Weintraub for propagating false information regarding the COVID-19 pandemic.
-He resigned in 30 April 2022 in order to run in the 2022 São Paulo gubernatorial election.
+He resigned on 30 April 2022 in order to run in the 2022 São Paulo gubernatorial election.